vari-bbc/demultiplex/README.md

 If this doesn't work, check the demultiplex_workflow.[oe]JOB.ID files that are in the run directory.

-If merging lanes failed but you still want to proceed with fastqc/multiqc, then in the run directory type 'touch mergelanes.override' <- this will create an override flag
+If merging lanes failed (e.g. some samples did not get demultiplexed properly), but you still want to proceed with the rest of the pipeline, then in the run directory type 'touch mergelanes.override' <- this will create a file 'mergelanes.override' that forces the pipeline to continue with the remaining samples.

 # demultiplex for sc-atac